Tehran: Environmental issues

 Tehran is located near two major fault lines.
+The city's wide elevation range—from approximately 1,100 m above sea level in the southern plains to over 1,800 m in the northern suburbs—yields pronounced topographic micro-climates.
 Tehran suffers from severe air pollution, 80% of it due to cars.
 The remaining 20% is due to industrial pollution.
 Other estimates suggest that motorcycles account for 30% of air and 50% of noise pollution in Tehran.
-Tehran is considered one of the strongest sources of greenhouse gas emissions in the Middle East.
+The city is considered one of the strongest sources of greenhouse gas emissions in the Middle East.
 Enhanced concentration of carbon dioxide over Tehran, that likely originate from the anthropogenic urban sources in the city, is easily detectable from satellite observations throughout the year.
 A plan to move the capital has been discussed many times in prior years, due mainly to the environmental issues of the region.
 In 2010, the government announced that "for security and administrative reasons, the plan to move the capital from Tehran has been finalized."
 There are plans to relocate 163 state firms and several universities from Tehran to avoid damages from a potential earthquake.

 City officials are engaged in a battle to reduce air pollution.
 They have, for instance, encouraged taxis and buses to convert from petrol engines to compressed natural gas.
 The government has set up a "Traffic Zone" covering the city centre during peak traffic hours.
 Entering and driving inside this zone is only allowed with a special permit.
 There are efforts to raise people's awareness of the hazards of pollution.
 Pollution Indicator Boards have been installed all around the city to monitor the level of particulate matter (PM2.5/PM10), nitrogen dioxide (NO_{2}), ozone (O_{3}), sulfur dioxide (SO_{2}), and carbon monoxide (CO).